Bedding Materials Guide: The Best Fabrics for a Cooler, More Comfortable Sleep

 Bamboo

-• Silky texture: Offers a luxurious, smooth finish for skin and hair
+• Silky texture: Feels luxurious on skin and hair

 Bamboo bedding materials guide